PGTT: Phase-Guided Terrain Traversal for Perceptive Legged Locomotion: Introduction

 We propose \textbf{Phase‑Guided Terrain Traversal (PGTT)}, a perception‑aware deep‑RL approach that retains the benefits of rhythmic structure while avoiding IK and action‑space constraints.
 PGTT uses a robot‑centric \emph{heightmap} (derived online from LiDAR elevation mapping) as a compact terrain representation and encodes per‑leg phase with a \emph{cubic Hermite spline} whose swing apex adapts to local height statistics.
 Crucially, the phase prior is enforced \emph{only through reward shaping}, while the policy acts directly in joint space.
 This design keeps the action space unconstrained and \emph{reduces inductive bias} in policy learning compared to oscillator/IK‑conditioned targets, easing deployment across different morphologies.

 Across extensive simulation tests, PGTT exhibits faster learning convergence than an end‑to‑end, non‑prior RL baseline and delivers consistently higher survival rates under pushes and on discrete obstacles than state‑of‑the‑art perceptive locomotion methods.
 The gains in survival come without sacrificing tracking quality, as velocity‑tracking performance remains comparable to the strongest baselines.
 We then deploy the learned policy on a Unitree Go2 with a real‑time elevation‑to‑heightmap pipeline and demonstrate robust stair and obstacle traversal, and we present preliminary results on \textbf{ANYmal~C} obtained \emph{without changing the hyper‑parameters}.
-These findings support the central premise of phase‑guided reward shaping: it provides useful structure for learning while keeping the action space unconstrained and thus more adaptable across platforms.
+These findings support the central premise of phase-guided reward shaping: it provides useful structure for learning while keeping the action space unconstrained, with the ANYmal-C results offering early, qualitative support for adaptability across platforms.

 The main contributions of this manuscript are: \begin{itemize} \item A terrain‑adaptive, phase‑guided \emph{reward} that encodes a Hermite‑spline swing trajectory driven by local heightmap statistics and penalizes swing‑phase contacts, without constraining the action space or using IK, thereby reducing inductive bias and improving morphology‑agnostic deployment. \item A compact perception‑to‑policy design that feeds a robot‑centric heightmap directly to the policy, avoiding global pose assumptions while capturing nearby terrain geometry relevant for stepping~\cite{Duan2021Biped}. \item An extensive evaluation on stair‑like and discrete‑obstacle terrains showing higher success rates, Sim2Real transfer on a Go2 quadruped, and preliminary cross‑platform results on ANYmal~C with zero hyper‑parameter changes. \item An accessible training stack using MuJoCo/MJX that provides accurate dynamic simulation and high throughput on a single consumer GPU, offering a lightweight alternative to Isaac Gym‑based pipelines~\cite{makoviychuk2021isaacgymhighperformance}\footnote{Our code is available at \url{\CodeURL}.}. \end{itemize}